 How to Detect Broken Conductors

-Energized broken conductors are a nightmare scenario for power systems engineers.
-Whilst they represent a small percentage of faults on the distribution network, their safety consequences are significant.
+Energised broken conductors are a nightmare scenario for power systems engineers.
+While they represent a small percentage of faults on the distribution network, their safety consequences are significant.
 Unlike phase to earth or line clash faults, broken conductors, particularly floating ones, can bring high voltage lines into close proximity of the general public.

 Worse still, the most common protection techniques for overhead distribution lines, overcurrent and earth fault protection, cannot detect this scenario.
 This leaves detection up to eyewitness account or complaints of downstream brownout - a risky proposition.